Set up Sophos Firewall Site-to-Site IPsec VPN

 Profiles > IPsec profiles

 First check whether an existing profile matches the peer.
-If a dedicated profile is required, it should be named clearly, for example IPsec_IKEv2_AES256_G14.
-The name must still be understandable later when several tunnels and peers exist.
+If a dedicated profile is required, give it a clear name, for example IPsec_IKEv2_AES256_G14.
+The name should remain understandable later when several tunnels and peers exist.

 Document at least: